System Overview

 The lifter is not designed to be left outdoors overnight or for use during inclement weather.
 It hasn’t had a problem being outdoors for a week at a time occasionally.
 It was not designed for this and that is not recommend.

 The Lifter uses standard 3 pin XLR cable.
-Using 16 AWG XLR cable it works up to ~ 90 yards.
+Using 16 AWG XLR cable it works up to ~ 90 meters .
 With 20AWG it works up to ~40 yards.
 Using rotating only mode it will work past 100 yards with 20AWG or greater cable.

-Both options use the same dovetail system to allow for quickly securing and removing lifters from the mount.
+A dovetail system is used to allow for quickly attaching and detaching lifters from the mount.

 Base Mount - can be attached to a suitable piece of wood or other material to create a stable base.
 One included with each lifter.

-Portable/Lightweight Base - With an approx. 44” foot print when assembled it allows for a stable platform.
+Standard Base - With an approx. 44” footprint when assembled it allows for a stable platform.
 Disassembled, the largest portion is less than 22”.
 Easy to store and transport, this option makes setup, teardown and storage simple.

 Warranty and Returns

-• We offer a one year warranty for the standard version and a 2 year warranty for the LE / Commercial version.
-This warranty includes manufacture defects in the product as well as normal wear and tear (does not include bullet strikes).
+We offer a one year warranty for the standard version and a 2 year warranty for the LE / Commercial version.
+This warranty includes manufacture defects in the product as well as normal wear and tear.

 Future Accessories